chryswoods/siremol.org/chryswoods.com/parallel_python/python2to3.md

 ## The standard library no longer contains `reduce`

-The developer of Python really doesn't like `reduce`, so it was removed from the standard library.
+The creator of Python really doesn't like `reduce`, so it was removed from the standard library.
 For the rationale, read [this post](http://www.artima.com/weblogs/viewpost.jsp?thread=98196).